-- Encourage the integration of NIH-supported research programs being conducted in resourcelimited countries by U.S. researchers with established in-country programs, including collaboration with local investigators on strategic planning for research. - Assess existing sites and, as needed, further develop sustainable, existing in-country sites, or establish new international research sites as rapidly as possible to address urgent and emerging scientific opportunities. - Enhance capacity for the conduct of basic and applied prevention and treatment research, with emphasis on maintaining and developing both Good Laboratory Practice (GLP) and Good Clinical Practice (GCP) requirements for large-scale clinical trials, through: - strengthening laboratory capacity through the provision of required equipment and human resource development, with appropriate quality assurance and training; - developing clinical capabilities through research training and "hands-on" research experiences; - developing affordable alternatives to viral load and CD4+ cell counts and expensive laboratory monitoring for treatment efficacy and toxicity; - supporting the analysis of scientific and research-based international databases and developing common laboratory information management systems; - enhancing data collection and analysis capabilities; - addressing barriers in maintaining, optimizing the use of, and ensuring human subject protections related to repositories of biological samples in resource-constrained countries;
+- Encourage the integration of research programs being conducted in resource-limited countries by U.S. researchers with established in-country programs, including collaboration with local investigators on strategic planning for research. - Assess existing sites and, as needed, further develop sustainable, existing in-country sites, or establish new international research sites as rapidly as possible to address urgent and emerging scientific opportunities. - Enhance capacity for the conduct of basic and applied prevention and treatment research, with emphasis on maintaining and developing both Good Laboratory Practice (GLP) and Good Clinical Practice (GCP) requirements for large-scale clinical trials, through: - strengthening laboratory capacity through the provision of required equipment and human resource development, with appropriate quality assurance and training; - developing clinical capabilities through research training and "hands-on" research experiences;

+- developing affordable alternatives to viral load and CD4+ cell counts and expensive laboratory monitoring for treatment efficacy and toxicity; - supporting the analysis of scientific and research-based international databases and developing common laboratory information management systems; - enhancing data management and analysis capabilities; - addressing barriers in maintaining, optimizing the use of, and ensuring human subject protections related to repositories of biological samples in resource-constrained countries; - developing community entry, engagement, and involvement strategies that support the development of testing various strategies for recruitment and retention of participants in prevention, treatment, and care studies; - optimizing epidemiological assessment of at-risk populations, including refining respondentdriven sampling, venue-time sampling, and Internet-based sampling, among other approaches to population-based recruitment of hard-to-reach populations;

-- developing and testing strategies for recruitment and retention of participants in prevention, treatment, and care studies; - enhancing the ability to ensure protection for human subjects involved in research and the ethical conduct of research, including informed consent and issues specific to women and children and vulnerable populations, including injection drug users (IDUs), men who have sex with men (MSM), prisoners, and sex workers; - enhancing mechanisms for information exchange among investigators, including enhanced electronic communication; - conducting research on rapid and sustainable scale-up from pilot projects and/or early Phase I and II trials to large research studies, including Phase III trials, and on how to apply and implement research findings to the general population; - strengthening community advisory boards to participate in the development and design of clinical trials and other research, as well as in the translation of research results into programs and policies; - strengthening financial management, accounting, and business office practices; and - strengthening library services and access to scientific resources. - Build global capacity to conduct operational research, including outcome and cost-effectiveness studies and modeling, to rapidly address emerging priorities in prevention, treatment, and care. - Conduct studies on incidence and feasibility, using appropriate incidence measures (e.g., population-specific assays), in order to identify sites suitable for the conduct of efficacy trials of HIV prevention, treatment, and care interventions. - Develop and provide training at international sites conducting vaccine studies on the role and responsibilities of an institutional biosafety committee (IBC). - Develop regional approaches to research (e.g., through regional meetings and training) to enhance communication and to address common issues and needs among countries in a region.
+- enhancing the ability to ensure protection for human subjects involved in research and the ethical conduct of research, including informed consent and issues specific to women, children, adolescents, and the elderly, as well as vulnerable populations, including injection drug users (IDUs), men who have sex with men (MSM), prisoners, and sex workers; - enhancing mechanisms for information exchange among investigators, including enhanced electronic communication; - conducting research on rapid and sustainable scale-up from pilot projects and/or early Phase I and II trials to large research studies, including Phase III trials, and on how to apply and implement research findings to the general population; - strengthening community advisory boards to participate in the development and design of clinical trials and other research, as well as in the translation of research results into programs and policies: - strengthening financial management, accounting, and business office practices; - strengthening library services and access to scientific resources; and - strengthening the capacity of institutional review boards (IRBs), including informationsharing between IRBs, updates on recent development, and building capacity for IRBs for review and monitoring of approved protocols. - Build global capacity to conduct operational research, including outcome and cost-effectiveness studies and modeling, to rapidly address emerging priorities in prevention, treatment, and care. - Conduct studies on incidence and feasibility, using appropriate incidence measures (e.g., populationspecific assays), in order to identify sites suitable for the conduct of efficacy trials of HIV prevention, treatment, and care interventions. - Develop and provide training at international sites conducting vaccine studies on the role and responsibilities of an institutional biosafety committee (IBC).

+Develop regional approaches to research (e.g., through regional meetings and training) to enhance communication and to address common issues and needs among countries in a region.